lanceleau02/Libft/README.md

 ## Usage

-1. Include the Libft header:
+1. Include the header:

-In your C project, include the `libft.h` header file to access the functions provided by Libft.
+In your C project, include the `libft.h` header file to access the functions provided by the library.

 ```c
 #include "libft.h"
 ```

-2. Link the Libft library:
+2. Link the library:

 When compiling your C project, link the `libft.a` library by using the `-L` flag to specify the path to `libft.a` and `-lft` to link the library.
 For example, if you're using `gcc`, you can compile your project like this: